c4tom/DreamDevBox/docs/custom-container/enable-python-flask.rst

 3. Configure Reverse Proxy
 --------------------------

-Before starting up the devilbox you will need to configure your python flask project and the reverse proxy settings.
+Before starting up the dreamdevbox you will need to configure your python flask project and the reverse proxy settings.

 .. seealso:: :ref:`example_setup_reverse_proxy_python_flask`